IgorKrupenja/zaino/README.md

 2. Run `npm install -g firebase-tools` to install Firebase CLI globally and run `firebase login` to log in.
 3. Run `npm install` in the _root_ directory of the cloned/forked repo.
 4. Go to [Firebase console](https://console.firebase.google.com/u/0/) and create two projects, one for **development** environment and one for **production** environment.
-5. In Firebase console, create _Web_ apps for the two projects you created.
+5. In Firebase console, create _Web_ apps for the two projects you just made.
 Refer to this [article](https://support.google.com/firebase/answer/9326094) for additional information.
 6. In Firebase console, open Project Settings and note the Project IDs for the projects you created.
 7. Create a `.firebaserc` file in the _root_ of this repo and add the Project IDs there.
 Example with dummy values below: